trailofbits/deepstate/README.md

 Because AFL and other file-based fuzzers only rely on the DeepState native test executable, they should (like DeepState's built-in simple fuzzer) work fine on macOS and other Unix-like OSes.
+On macOS, you will want to consider doing the work to use [persistent mode](http://lcamtuf.blogspot.com/2015/06/new-in-afl-persistent-mode.html), or even running inside a VM, due to AFL (unless in persistent mode) relying extensively on forks, which are very slow on macOS.

 ## Contributing